Notion Note Taking: A Beginner's Guide

-There are ZILLIONS of free note-taking apps out there: Evernote, Google Keep, Obsidian, OneNote, etc. I won’t tell you which one to use, as I believe each person needs to find the best one according to their own needs.
+There are zillions of (free) note-taking apps out there: Evernote, Google Keep, Obsidian, OneNote, etc. I won’t tell you which one to use, as I believe each person needs to find the best one according to their own needs.

 Notion Note Taking Basics